jschwarzwalder/aws-php-developer-guide/aws-php-developer-guide-mirror/doc_source/faq.rst

 using the SDK's `SignatureV4 class
 <https://docs.aws.amazon.com/aws-sdk-php/v3/api/class-Aws.Signature.SignatureV4.html>`_.

-See :doc:`cloudsearch-custom-requests` for a full example of how to do so.
+See :doc:`service_cloudsearch-custom-requests` for a full example of how to do so.

 How can I modify a command before sending it?